iai-group/smart-task/README.md

 # smart-task
 Semantic Answer Type Prediction task at ISWC 2020

-# Results on the training data of the task
+# Results on the training and test data of the task
 ## Evaluation results for Category classification

 | Method   |      DataSet      |  Train Accuracy | Test Accuracy |